Fair Asynchronous Session Subtyping: Related and Future Work

-Concerning previous notions of synchronous subtyping, Gay and Hole~\cite{GH05, GH99} first introduced the notion of subtyping for \emph{synchronous} session types, which is decidable in quadractic time~\cite{LangeY16}.
-This subtyping only supports covariance of outputs and contravariance of inputs, but does not address anticipation of outputs.
-Padovani studied a notion of fair subtyping for \emph{synchronous} multi-party session types in~\cite{Padovani16}.
+Concerning fairness in the context of session types, Padovani studied a notion of fair subtyping for \emph{synchronous} multi-party session types in~\cite{Padovani16}.
 This work notably considers the notion of \emph{viability} which corresponds, in the synchronous multiparty setting, to our notion of controllability.
 We use the term controllability instead of viability following the tradition of service contract theories like those based on Petri nets \cite{Loh08,Wei08} or process calculi \cite{BZ09a}.
-In contrast to~\cite{Padovani16}, asynchronous communication makes it much more involved to characterise controllability in a decidable way, as we do in this paper.
+Compared to~\cite{Padovani16}, asynchronous communication makes it much more involved to prove soundness and completeness of the decidable characterisation of controllability, as we do in this paper.
+Indeed in the asynchronous case, transition systems arising from the communication of two types are, in general, infinite state (due to unbounded queues), while they are always finite state in the synchronous case.
 Fair refinement in~\cite{Padovani16} is characterised by defining a coinductive relation on normal form of types, obtained by removing inputs leading to uncontrollable continuations.
 Instead of using normal forms, we remove these inputs during the asynchronous subtyping check.
 A limited form of variance on output is also admitted in~\cite{Padovani16}.
 Covariance between the outputs of a subtype and those of a supertype is possible when the additional branches in the supertype are not needed to have compliance with potential partners.
 In~\cite{Padovani16} this check is made possible by exploiting a \emph{difference} operation~\cite[Definition 3.15]{Padovani16} on types, which synthesises a new type representing branches of one type that are absent in the other.
 We observe that the same approach cannot work to introduce variance on outputs in an asynchronous setting.
 Indeed the interplay between output anticipation and recursion could generate differences in the branches of a subtype and a supertype that cannot be statically represented by a (finite) session type.

 Padovani also studied an alternative notion of fair \emph{synchronous} subtyping in~\cite{Padovani13}.
 Although the contribution of that paper refers to session types, the formal framework therein seems to deviate from the usual session type approach.
 In particular, it considers shared channel communication instead of binary channels: when a partner emits a message, it is possible to have a race among several potential receivers for consuming it.
 As a consequence of this alternative semantics, the subtyping in~\cite{Padovani13} does not admit variance on input.
 Another difference with respect to session type literature is the notion of \emph{success} among interacting sessions: a composition of session is successful if at least one participant reaches an internal successful state.
 This approach has commonalities with testing \cite{DH84}, where only the test composed with the system under test is expected to succeed, but differs from the typical notion of success considered for session types.
 In~\cite{Barbanerad10,BernardiH16} (resp.\ \cite{MariangiolaPreciness}) it was proved that the Gay-Hole synchronous session subtyping (resp. orphan message free asynchronous subtyping) coincides with refinement induced by a successful termination notion requiring interacting processes to be {\it both} in the $\Tend$ state (with empty buffers, in the asynchronous case).